zchtodd/Flask-UndoRedo/README.md

 # Limitations

 As of this writing, Flask-UndoRedo does not support all SQLAlchemy ORM queries.
 Please refer to the test cases as a guide to what statements have been proven to work.

-Furthermore, queries that invoke Python or client side defaults will not have those defaults bound to queries.
-Any models that should have their changes captured therefore cannot have
-Python column defaults.

 Please read http://www.codetodd.com/undo-redo-for-flask-and-sqlalchemy/ for more discussion of limitations and implementation details.